ayushsingh-22/FlightEye/README.md

 ---

-🧩 TODOs / Improvements
+## 🧩 TODOs / Improvements

- --> Save RTSP URLs for quick access
+- [ ] Save RTSP URLs for quick access
- --> RTSP recording feature (stream to file)
+- [ ] RTSP recording feature (stream to file)
- --> Picture-in-Picture mode support
+- [ ] Picture-in-Picture mode support
- --> Export recordings with share intent
+- [ ] Export recordings with share intent

+---

+## 📄 License

+MIT License - feel free to use, contribute, and modify this app as needed.

+---

+> ✨ Made with ❤️ using Kotlin + Jetpack Compose